TNG-China/gitTest/README.txt

-It is just a test.
+It is just a test, Noting no more.